 The holidays are quickly approaching, and while we’d all rather focus on family gatherings and spreading good cheer, the reality is that we need to watch out for seasonal scams.
 Unfortunately, fraudsters don’t take time off.
 In fact, some of them specifically set their sights on us during this time of year.

-Keep your holidays merry and bright by avoiding these three timely scams:
+Keep your holidays merry and bright by avoiding these seven timely scams:

 1. The shady shopping site